hn5092/KAP-manual/en/kyanalyzer/configuration.en.md

 **kyanalyzer.web.export.excel.numberformat**

-Specify the data format in the excel file exported from query result.
+Specify the number format in the excel file exported from query result.
 The default value is `#,##0.00`.
 The value is rounded to two decimal places.

 **kyanalyzer.format.numberformat**

-Specify the data format in the query.
+Specify the number format in the query.
 The default value is  `#,##0.00`.
 The value is rounded to two decimal places.

 **kap.host**